jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 ## Dockerizing Springboot Elasticsearch application with docker compose

-So all this started when I decided to create an application that suggests food recipes based on the ingredients you have at your home.
+So all this started when I decided to create an application that recommends food recipes based on the ingredients you have at your home.

 This is the tech stack that I want to use:
 * Spring Boot for a RESTful API Server